-The fibula is the lateral bone of the leg and is homologous with the ulna of forearm.
+The Fibula is the lateral bone of the leg and is homologous with the ulna of the forearm.
 In Latin, the term fibula means “pin”; therefore the lateral bone of leg is rightly referred to as fibula because it’s a long pin-like bone.
 It’s a long thin postaxial bone of the leg and will not take part in the transmission of the body weight.

 It serves 2 essential functions: